Open-CMSIS-Pack/cmsis-toolbox/docs/build-operation.md

 ## Build Process Overview

-The section contains details of the build process.
+This section contains details of the build process.
 Refer to [Overall Workflow](README.md#overall-workflow) for a high-level description of the build process.

 > **Note:**
 >